robplee/isg-open-day-poster/README.md

 # isg-open-day-poster
-Beamer poster theme for RHUL open day
+Beamer poster theme for use at the [Royal Holloway Information Security Group](isg.rhul.ac.uk) open day